 BATMAN INC. #8: Someone Has to Ask ...
 Will It Stick?

-SPOILER WARNING####### New York Post has reported the dramatic events of this week's Batman, Incorporated #8 ahead of time, but even within that story, writer Grant Morrison says that "Batman will ultimately always have a partner."
+The news of Damian Wayne's demise may, it turns out, be greatly exaggerated.
+Sure, the New York Post has reported the dramatic events of this week's Batman, Incorporated #8 ahead of time, but even within that story, writer Grant Morrison says that "Batman will ultimately always have a partner."
 Could that partner turn out to be Damian Wayne, even following his "death"?

 We have, after all, already seen Batman attempt to fake Robin's death once in this run of Batman, Incorporated, hoping to save his son from the worst that Leviathan had to offer.
 What's to say that this latest death isn't just a grander version of the same idea?
 That we're seeing this level of mainstream media interest and press about the plot development doesn't necessarily mean that it's going to stick; this is, after all, the writer who famously killed off Batman, only to reveal that he was actually alive back in prehistory two issues later in the series, back in Final Crisis.